 Much to our surprise we have been advised by our broker that my Hoyland solicitor is not on the lender Conveyancing panel.
 How can I be certain if this is indeed the case?

 The best course of action for you to take is to contact your Hoyland conveyancer.
 You lawyer should notify you what has happened.
 Where they are not on the panel they could put your in touch with solicitors on the approved list of lawyers for your bank.

-We are purchasing a new build apartment in Hoyland and my lawyer is advising me that she is duty bound to the mortgage company to reveal incentives from the builder.
-I am on a tight deadline to exchange and I don't want to delay matters.
+My wife and I are buying a newly constructed flat in Hoyland and my solicitor is advising me that she is duty bound to the bank to reveal incentives from the developer.
+I am nearing the developer’s deadline to exchange contracts and my preference is not to delay the conveyancing.
 Is my lawyer right?

-You should not exchange unless you have been advised to do so by your conveyancer.
-A precondition to being on a bank panel is to comply with the UK Finance Lenders’ Handbook conditions.
+You should not exchange unless you have been advised to do so by your property lawyer.
+A precondition to being on a bank panel is to comply with the UK Finance Lenders’ Handbook requirements.
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

 I opted to have a survey carried out on a property in Hoyland ahead of retaining conveyancers.
 I have been informed that there is a flying freehold aspect to the house.
 The surveyor advised that some lenders will not give a mortgage on a flying freehold property.